tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 To do this, we rely on **Approximate Nearest Neighbor (ANN)** algorithms to navigate high-dimensional spaces efficiently.
 This post provides an introduction to the core algorithms that empower embedding vector searching at scale.

 ## TL;DR: The 60-Second Summary
-- **The Problem**: High-dimensional math breaks traditional spatial trees (like KD-Trees or B-Trees).
+- **The Problem**: High-dimensional math breaks traditional spatial trees (like KD-Trees).
 Distances "concentrate", making everything look equidistant, meaning you have to scan the whole database anyway.
 - **The Engine**: **HNSW (Hierarchical Navigable Small World)** is the undisputed champion for in-memory search, using a multi-layered proximity graph (think Skip Lists but in a graph) to route queries in expected $O(\log N)$ time.
-- **The Scaling Challenge**: HNSW uses massive amounts of RAM (adding $\approx$ 1-1.5KB of graph links per vector).
+- **The Scaling Challenge**: HNSW uses massive amounts of RAM (often costing hundreds of bytes to a couple KB/vector depending on ID width, $M$, and implementation).
 At billion-scale, this is financially impossible to keep entirely in memory.
 - **The Solutions**:
     - **Quantization (PQ/SQ)**: Compress the vectors severely (e.g., 384 floats into 48 bytes) to fit them in RAM, at the cost of slight recall loss.
-    - **DiskANN**: A graph designed explicitly for fast NVMe SSD reads, shrinking the memory footprint by $\approx 64\times$ while maintaining high recall.
+    - **DiskANN**: A graph designed explicitly for fast NVMe SSD reads, typically reducing RAM needs by ~10x-100x vs naive in-memory graphs, depending on PQ and caching.
 - **Sparse Vectors**: Lexical vectors (like BM25 or SPLADE) are 99% zeros and run on entirely different infrastructure (Inverted Indexes) rather than the ANN pipelines described here.

 ## Choose Your Path